 Our specialists take a team approach to implementing each patient’s plan of care, working closely with the patient and their family, their primary care provider, and one another.
 When treatment involves surgery, our medical oncologist, breast surgeon and reconstructive surgeon collaborate to ensure coordinated care that is customized for each individual patient based on their needs.

 Morton Hospital's Women's Imaging Center uses state-of-the-art digital mammography for early detection of breast cancer.
 Morton Hospital’s mammography units are fully accredited by the American College of Radiology, certified by the US Department of Health and Human Services, and licensed by the Massachusetts Department of Public Health.
 The Women's Imaging Center is open six days a week.
 If you have discovered a lump in your breast, you will be seen as quickly as possible.
-Digital mammography is offered at two convenient locations: in Taunton and in Middleboro (where walk-ins are welcomed).
+Digital mammography is offered at two convenient locations: in Taunton and in Middleboro (walk-ins welcome at our Middleboro location only).

 - Monday, Tuesday and Wednesday: 7:15 a.m. - 7:45 p.m.